theobaur13/ESOTERIC/README.md

 ```

 Run `elasticsearch_loader.py`.
 The `batch_limit` argument specifies up to which wiki file to load up to (a `batch_limit` of 50 will load data from `wiki-001.jsonl` to `wiki-050.jsonl`).
 If `batch_limit` is left blank all wiki files will be loaded.

-WARNING: Be aware that loading all 109 files can mean that embeddings take upwards of 35 hours on a V100 GPU to load.
+__WARNING__: Be aware that loading all 109 files can mean that embeddings take upwards of 35 hours on a V100 GPU to load.

 ```python
 py elasticsearch_loader.py --batch_limit 109
 ```
 ### Loading Embeddings
 Either run `DPR_Embedding_Loader.ipynb` in a Google Colab instance or run `dpr_embedding_loader.py` locally (if you have a good GPU).
+If using Google Colab but hosting the Elasticsearch database locally, you will need to send the embeddings from the Google Colab instance to your machine, we did this by setting up a tunnel to our local Elasticsearch server using [ngrok](https://ngrok.com/).

-NOTE: Expect this process to take around 20 minutes for each `wiki-XXX.jsonl` file loaded.
+__NOTE__: Expect this process to take around 20 minutes for each `wiki-XXX.jsonl` file loaded.
 ### Passage Retrieval Model
 The model can either be trained or downloaded.
 First create the `models` directory inside the root directory:
 ```